confluentinc/demo-scene/mongodb-demo/README.md

 ### Debezium MySQL Source connector

-In order to stream the changes happening in your MySQL database into your on-premise Kafka cluster we are using the link:https://debezium.io/documentation/reference/1.0/connectors/mysql.html[Debezium MySQL Source connector , window=_blank]
+In order to stream the changes happening in your MySQL database into your on-premise Kafka cluster we are using the [Debezium MySQL Source connector](https://debezium.io/documentation/reference/1.0/connectors/mysql.html)

 We have a Kafka Connect worker up and running in a docker container called `kafka-connect-onprem`.
 This Kafka Connect worker is configured to connect to your on-premise Kafka cluster and has a internal REST server listening on port `18083`.
 We created a connector from the command line using the cURL command.
 You can of course create and manage connectors using any tool or language capable of issuing HTTP requests.
 If you are curious on what the command we ran, the cURL command below allows us to send an HTTP POST request to the REST server, the '-H' option specifies the header of the request and includes the target host and port information, the `-d` option specifies the data we will send, in this case its the configuration options for the connector.